forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

-# Ukraine in Conflict and Russia's Invasion
+# Ukraine and Russia in Conflict and Russia's Invasion

 > The goal of this page is to advocate human rights and to contribute to peace.

+> The page is named 'Ukraine and Russia in conflict' because the warfare happens mainly in Ukraine and Russia.
+Though the war and the underlying conflicts and reasons for them are manyfold.

+> Reminder: Mistakes of any form are likely.
+This includes misses to write factual due to biases based on personal experiences which tend to be not representative. -> [Notes on Reading](#notes-on-reading)

 * [New Content and Updates](#new-content-and-updates)
 * [Board](#board)